AdobeDocs/experience-manager-forms-cloud-service.en/help/setup-local-development-environment.md

 For information about troubleshooting, stopping local AEM environment, run modes, and deployment, see [Set up local AEM Runtime](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/local-development-environment-set-up/aem-runtime.html#local-development-environment-set-up).-->

-### Backup and import Forms specific content to a new SDK environment {#backup-and-import-Forms-specific-content to-new-SDK-environment}
+### Backup and import Forms specific content to a new SDK environment {#backup-and-import-Forms-specific-content-to-new-SDK-environment}

 To backup and move assets from existing SDK to a new SDK environment: